robertorcosta/azure-docs.pt-br/articles/blockchain/templates/ethereum-poa-deployment.md

 2. A chave de conexão compartilhada

-O membro existente deve executar o seguinte script do PowerShell para concluir a conexão. É recomendável usar Azure Cloud Shell localizado na barra de navegação superior direita no Portal.
+O membro existente deve executar o seguinte script do PowerShell para concluir a conexão.
+We recommend using Azure Cloud Shell located in the top-right navigation bar in the portal.

 ![cloud shell](./media/ethereum-poa-deployment/cloud-shell.png)